SDGforskning/sdg-strings/SDG10_query_topic_WoS.md

 This query consists of 1 phrase.

-The basic structure of Phrase 1 is *equal opportunity OR inequalities*.
+The basic structure of phare is *equal opportunity OR inequalities*.

 ```py
 ((